All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I respond when someone calls GLP-1 medication "the easy way out"?

 You can respond factually: "Managing a chronic disease with medication is a medical decision, not a shortcut.
 No one says insulin is 'the easy way out' for diabetes."
-You can also choose not to engage: "That is a personal medical decision I am not interested in debating."
+You can also choose not to engage: "That's a personal medical decision I am not interested in debating."
 Either approach is valid.
 Choose the one that protects your peace.

 Should I disclose my GLP-1 use to my employer?